cockpit-project/cockpit/doc/authentication.md

 A successful response must contain a ```user``` field with the user name of the user that was just logged in.
 Additional fields may be present.

+If a successful response contains a ```login-data``` field and that field contains a valid json object that object will be included in the HTTP response sent to client.

 Once the response has been sent fd #3 should be closed and a bridge should be launched speaking the cockpit protocol on stdin and stdout.